 “So overall, this game feels like a cheaply made mobile game with very boring and bland gameplay mechanics.”

-“The music really complemented the art style, and in big fights, it often gave you a sense of tension that was great.”
+“The music really complemented the art style and in big fights it also often gave you a sense of tension that was great.”

 “The soundtrack is incredible and managed to do what a game like Hotline Miami did with its soundtrack but with an original score instead of licensed music.”

-“Also the soundtrack just doesn't fit this cyberpunk atmosphere as well as I hoped; for the most part, this game has a very generic electronic soundtrack that just doesn't fit.”
+“Also, the soundtrack just doesn't fit this cyberpunk atmosphere as well as I hoped; for the most part, this game has a very generic electronic soundtrack which just doesn't fit.”

 “The art style is simple, but efficient, and while the soundtrack isn't full of bangers, it doesn't need to be; it sounds like it should and has enough motif work to do what it needs to do.”

-The graphics of the game are widely praised for their striking neon and minimalist cyberpunk aesthetic, which effectively enhances the gameplay experience.
-Reviewers highlight the beautiful visuals, vibrant colors, and smooth animations, often comparing it favorably to titles like Hotline Miami.
-The combination of impressive art style and a fitting soundtrack creates an engaging atmosphere, although some players noted occasional issues with visibility in more chaotic scenes.
+The graphics of "Lithium City" have been widely praised for their striking neon and minimalist cyberpunk aesthetic, which effectively enhances the gameplay experience.
+Reviewers highlight the beautiful visuals, vibrant colors, and seamless integration with the game's soundtrack, creating an engaging atmosphere.
+However, some players noted that certain visual elements can occasionally hinder gameplay clarity, particularly in more chaotic scenes.

 “The game is extremely pretty, featuring a neon glass-like aesthetic that is hard to forget accompanied by a banger of a soundtrack that provides a nice ambience for each chapter.”